incisrdg/BB510-610_fall_2025/Week 4: Evaluation of AlphaFold predicted models/Week 4: Evaluation of AlphaFold predicted models.md

 - For the second entry, assess the structures with respect to their pLDDT, PAE, and TED domains, and provide a detailed discussion on disorders. (max 4 lines)

 - For the third entry, evaluate the given protein complex in terms of its pLDDT, ipLDDT, PAE, iPAE, pTM, ipTM, and TED domains, and provide an in-depth discussion of the interface.
-(Prediction is provided in the week 4 materials.)
+(Prediction is provided in the week 4 materials.) (max 6 lines)
    - To identify the interface, please use the Python script provided in the week 4 section.
    - Once the interface has been identified, calculate the ipLDDT, iPAE, and ipTM values by averaging the scores corresponding to the interface residues (You can do averaging using a short Python script or simply in Excel).